chulminy/ARIO/README.md

 * Click `Reports` on the left.
 * You can see the existing report(s) or generate your own report.
-* Click the 'Add' button on the bottom right.
+* Click the `Add` button on the bottom right.
 * Write the name of the report
-* Click the `Choose files...` and select the images that you want to generate the report.
+* Click the `Choose files...` and select the images that you want to include in the report.
 Then, click the `upload` button.
-It takes 0.5~1 second to upload and classify an image.
+It takes 0.5~1 second to upload and classify each image.

 ![](upload.jpg)